Family Counselling Trust

 About the service

 'The Family Counselling Trust offers a grant-supported service for children, adolescents and families where there are emotional, behavioral or other mental health problems.
+We see children, adolescents and families where there are children up to their 18th birthday.
+We do not offer adult or couples counselling.
 The service is focused principally on helping low income families, charging them £5 for each professional appointment, given as speedily as possible.
 However under a new scheme just started, higher income parents may benefit as well by contributing higher rates.
 See the section on How we can Help.'

 Why does the Family Counselling Trust exist?